Kennebunkport, from Town House Junction circa 1907. In the

 Here is the newest release in the Maine Bicentennial series of electric railways in Maine.
 This blog post features the Atlantic Shore Line Railway summary/images from the book, "Atlantic Shore Line Railway" by O. R. Cummings, presented as Transportation Volume 4 by the Connecticut Electric Railway and the National Railway Historical Society-Connecticut Chapter - June 1950 Re-issued January 1957.
 And text/images are also taken from an O. R. Cummings book, "Trolleys To York Beach: The Portsmouth Dover & York Street Railway", Bulletin No. 1, New England Electric Historical Society, December 30, 1964.
 Some text/images may be from the NEERHS 2015 publication, "The Illustrated Atlas of Maine's Street & Electric Railways 1863-1946.
 Additional images will be credited or from O. R. Cummings Collection.

-To see the online version of the 1957 book, Atlantic shore Line Railway: Its predecessors and its successors at Bangor Public Library here
+To see the online version of the 1957 book, Atlantic Shore Line Railway at Bangor Public Library here

-The Atlantic Shore Line car station at Wells corner was
+The Atlantic Shore Line car station at Wells Corner was

 situated for many years in the Moulton store.
 This building